reflectoring/reflectoring.github.io/content/blog/2022/2022-08-15-admin-operations-with-nodejs-launchdarkly.md

 });
 ```

-In order to know whether the client is ready or not we can use one of the two mechanisms: *event* or *promise*.
-Usually the client emits a `ready` event which receives the initial flags from LaunchDarkly.
-We can listen for this event to know when the client is ready to execute next set of actions.
+To execute code only when the LaunchDarkly client is ready, we have two mechanisms: an *event* or a *promise*.

+With `client.once('ready', ...)`, we subscribe to the `ready` event which will fire once the LaunchDarkly client has received the state of all feature flags from the server.

-The SDK supports two methods as part of promise: `waitUntilReady()` or `waitForInitialization()`.
+For the promise mechanism, the SDK supports two methods: `waitUntilReady()` and `waitForInitialization()`.
 The behavior of `waitUntilReady()` is equivalent to the `ready` event.
 The promise resolves when the client receives its initial flag data.
 As with all promises, you can either use `.then()` to provide a callback, or use `await` if you are writing asynchronous code.
 The other method that returns a promise, `waitForInitialization()`, is similar to `waitUntilReady()` except that it also tells you if initialization fails by rejecting the promise.

-Here we have used the `ready` event for our code.
-Thus, we are calling `client.once()` and wait for the ready event before we can start the server.

-Next we can define the script as part of `package.json`:
+Next we can define the `bootstrap` script as part of `package.json`:

 ```json
 {